thomasantony/CarND-P04-Advanced-Lane-Lines/README.md

 ####5.
 Radius of curvature and vehicle position

 The radius of curvature is computed in the `compute_rad_curv` method of the Lane class in lines 251-257.
-It scales the pixel values of the lane into meters using the scaling factors defined as follows:
+The pixel values of the lane are scaled into meters using the scaling factors defined as follows:
 ```python
 ym_per_pix = 30/720 # meters per pixel in y dimension
 xm_per_pix = 3.7/700 # meteres per pixel in x dimension
 ```
 These values are then used to compute the polynomial coefficients in meters and then the formula given in the lectures is used to compute the radius of curvature.

 The position of the vehicle is computed by the code in lines 455-456.
-It assumes that the camera is centered in the vehicle and checks how far the midpoint of the two lanes is from the center of the image.
+The camera is assumed to be centered in the vehicle and checks how far the midpoint of the two lanes is from the center of the image.

 ```python
 middle = (left_fitx[-1] + right_fitx[-1])//2